Defining Trucks Under Texas Law: What You Need to Know

 - The vehicle transports hazardous materials that require placarding by regulations under the Hazardous Materials Transportation Act.
 A farm vehicle with a gross weight, registered weight, or gross weight rating of less than 48,000 pounds does not fall under this definition.

-Examples of Common Types of Commercial Trucks
+Examples of Commercial Trucks Involved in Accidents

 - Semi-trailer trucks